FC Dinamo București: Stadium

-Dinamo plays its home games at Stadionul Dinamo.
-The current Dinamo Stadium was inaugurated on 14 October 1951.
-The first match: Dinamo-Locomotiva Timişoara 1–0.
-The stadium capacity was planned at 16,000, but the installation of seats decreased it to 15,032.
-The stadium is part of a larger complex which contains a smaller stadium, Stadionul Florea Dumitrache, where the second team, Dinamo II, would play its matches.
-It is currently used by CS Dinamo București rugby team.
-There is also a sports hall and a swimming pool.

-The stadium is referred to as "Groapa" (The Pit), as it was dug rather than raising stands.
-The North stand is named Peluza Cătălin Hîldan, in the honor of a former Dinamo player who died in 2000 at the age of 24.
+Dinamo played its home matches at Dinamo Stadium from the arena’s inauguration in 1951 until 2022, when the stadium was no longer licensed to host official matches.

 Dinamo plays significant matches, such as against rivals FCSB, at Arena Națională.
-From 2022 onward, the team plays its home matches at the newly built Stadionul Arcul de Triumf, as its traditional ground does not meet the requirements for first league games.
+From 2022 onward, the team plays its home matches at the newly built Stadionul Arcul de Triumf.

+From 2029, Dinamo will play at the new Mircea Lucescu Arena.

 Support

 Dinamo has an estimated 13% support in Romania, making them the second most supported Romanian club, after FCSB.
 The largest concentration of fans is in Bucharest, mainly in the northeast and central areas of the city.
 The club also has important fan bases on other parts of the country and where significant bases of Romanians are found.

 Dinamo fans paying homage to Cătălin Hîldan in 2005.

 The roots of the Dinamo ultras (fans) movement can be found in 1995 when groups like Dracula and Rams Pantelimon appeared in the North End.
 In 1996 a group called Nuova Guardia was formed, and became the leading group in the stadium and later on in the entire Romanian ultras movement.
 Following the death of the former captain, Cătălin Hîldan, in 2000, the fans renamed the North End of Dinamo's stadium to Peluza Catalin Hîldan (PCH Stand) in his honor.
 The majority of supporters are located in the PCH, but several factions have moved to the South End.